 Resolution 3: Get super organised

 When I told my Mum that being more organised was one of my resolutions for the year, she said ‘but you’re already so organised’.
 And she’s right, I am.
 But I still feel there are a few things I could be even more organised with, particularly blogging.
-I seem to put it at the bottom of my list of priorities, but it’s something I really enjoy doing, a passion of mine, and so I want be able to enjoy the whole process, rather than always rushing to try to get posts finished.
+I seem to put it at the bottom of my list of priorities, but it’s something I really enjoy doing, a passion of mine.
+I want be able to enjoy the whole process, rather than always rushing to get posts finished.
 I always have a never-ending list of half-written blog posts and ideas I want to act on, and in 2017, I’m going to allow myself the time to finish them and to post more often.

-I also find that I sometimes put things off and I’m very good at procrastinating; I can easily spend hours on Pinterest and Twitter, when really I should be getting other jobs done first.
+I also find that I sometimes put things off and I’m very good at procrastinating.
+I can easily spend hours on Pinterest and Twitter, when really I should be getting other jobs done first.
 Hopefully, by getting lots of tasks completed before I head on over to social media, decide to look on shopping sites etc, I can manage my time better and feel on top of everything.
 Here’s to hoping!

 Like I mentioned before, I’m already very organised, but just prioritising some of my time even better can make all the difference.